 A curious Cold Caller came by to see what all the commotion was about.
 "Do you need a vacuum cleaner?"

-"Yeah, sure..."
-Ms. Bolt replied without looking at him.
-The Cold Caller returned within seconds and she took the vacuum, shoving it towards Evina.
+"Yeah, sure," Ms. Bolt replied without looking at him.
+The Cold Caller returned within seconds, and she took the vacuum, shoving it toward Evina.

 Once inside, he realized much work was ahead of him.
 He had never imagined having to vacuum this much in his entire life.
-It was fairly large office that clearly hadn't been used for many years.
-There were just some ancient desks standing gloomily in a corner.
+It was a fairly large office that clearly hadn't been used for many years.
+There was nothing except for some old, worn-down desks standing gloomily in a corner.

 "What it is?"
 Evina asked with one leg already hanging over the other side of the wall.

 "I don't think you want to be climbing over that little wall."

 She rushed over to the light switch and flicked it on.
 There was some flickering, then all the lights flashed on.
 Evina got a sickening view of the other side of the wall and quickly pulled his foot away.

 If he had gone over, he would have fallen into a seemingly bottomless hole.
 He had to stare at it for a few seconds to be sure he wasn't dreaming.
 It was a very familiar room, one that was identical to the middle floors he had seen in cog building in Toontown.
 The ironic thing was he was not on the platform down below.
 He was a cog in one of the office rooms along the walls.
 Nothing had made him feel more homesick than this.